Roger Scruton: Academic posts, knighthood

 The Scrutons returned from the United States to live at Sunday Hill Farm in Wiltshire, and Scruton took an unpaid research professorship at the University of Buckingham.
+At Buckingham, Scruton supervised Ed Husain's postdoctoral research and thesis; and introduced Husain to, among others, Syrian architect Marwa Al-Sabouni.
+Scruton and Paul Cliteur jointly supervised Thierry Baudet's postdoctorate at Leiden University.
 In January 2010 he began an unpaid three-year visiting professorship at the University of Oxford to teach graduate classes on aesthetics, and was made a senior research fellow of Blackfriars Hall, Oxford.
 In 2010 he delivered the Scottish Gifford Lectures at the University of St Andrews on "The Face of God", and from 2011 until 2014 he held a quarter-time professorial fellowship at St Andrews in moral philosophy.

-Two novels appeared during this period: Notes from Underground (2014) is based on his experiences in Czechoslovakia, and The Disappeared (2015) deals with child trafficking in a Yorkshire town.
+Two novels appeared during this period: Notes from Underground (2014) was based on his experiences in Czechoslovakia, and The Disappeared (2015) dealt with child trafficking in a Yorkshire town.
 Scruton was knighted in the 2016 Birthday Honours for "services to philosophy, teaching and public education".
-He sat on the editorial board of the British Journal of Aesthetics and on the board of visitors of Ralston College, a new college proposed in Savannah, Georgia, and was a senior fellow of the Ethics and Public Policy Center, a conservative think tank in Washington, D.C.
+He sat on the editorial board of the British Journal of Aesthetics, and on the board of visitors of Ralston College, a new college proposed in Savannah, Georgia, and was a senior fellow of the Ethics and Public Policy Center, a conservative think tank in Washington, D.C.